1. Which authority is in charge of merger control in Serbia?

 - The combined Serbian turnover of the parties exceeds EUR 20 million and at least two parties each have a Serbian turnover of more than EUR 1 million.

-Yes – whenever the merger filing thresholds are exceeded, the parties must refrain from implementing the transaction until it is cleared by the Serbian competition authority (the standstill obligation).
+Yes – whenever the merger filing thresholds are exceeded, the parties must refrain from implementing the transaction until the Serbian competition authority clears it (the standstill obligation).

 Yes – the acquirer’s turnover is sufficient to trigger the merger filing obligation in Serbia.

-5. What are the deadlines for merger notification in Serbia?
+5. What are the deadlines for notification in the Serbian merger control regime?

-The parties must notify the planned transaction within 15 days of the signing of a binding transaction agreement.
+The parties must notify the planned transaction to the Serbian competition authority within 15 days of the conclusion of the transaction agreement.

 6. What is a typical amount of the merger filing fee for a Phase I clearance in Serbia?